Washington

 like it or not, to seek out funds wherever it might lead.
 For most that has lead to offering online classes.
 However, DiUlus

 points to online programs at some large schools as financial disasters.
 MIT, Columbia, and The University of Illinois at Urbana are just three examples he cites.
-"MIT and Columbia pulled the plug years ago and
+"MIT and Columbia pulled the plug years ago and literally

-could not seem to get out of their own way, says DiUlus, to manage the program properly.
+not seem to get out of their own way, says DiUlus, to manage the program properly.

 DiUlus argues that leadership